MapColonies/osm2pgsql-wrapper/README.md

 # osm2pgsql-wrapper

-A wrapper for osm2pgsql supporting job / cronjob functionality for creating and appending data
+A wrapper for osm2pgsql supporting job / deployment functionality for creating and appending data

 ## Usage